 Pork butt definitely one my favorites.
 Sometimes I think my kids almost love it more than they love me!

-The tender meat and the incredible smell will make everyone’s mouth water.
+That tender meat and the incredible smell makes everyone’s mouth water.
 Pork is also an inexpensive meat, that can be smoked and served in just a few hours.

 Even though it is known as pork butt, this cut of meat doesn’t come from the rear of the pig, but from the shoulder.
-Also known as Boston butt, it is the thickest section of the upper shoulder, and it has more marbling, and it usually contains the shoulder blade.
+Also known as Boston butt!
+So if were looking to find out how to smoke a pork shoulder you in the right place!

 Before starting to smoking your pork butt, you have to have some tools and ingredients at hand:

 Charlie's Hot Tip